maelys-mcardle/snowflake/docs/language-reference.md

 ### Banks

-Snowflake uses the concept of a **Bank** to store a value.
+Snowflake uses the concept of a **bank** to store a value.
 These values have a type, which can either be boolean, integer, floating point, string or array.

 Banks are numbered.
 The numbers don't have to follow one another, or be sequential.
 There can be gaps.
-Banks can also be given names.
+Banks can also be given names with the `02` instruction.
 The interpreter will substitute the bank number for a name, if one is provided.
+Banks come into existence when they are refered to by an instruction.
+Using the `08` instruction (`DEL`) will erase all data for a bank.

 ### Labels

 Snowflake uses the concept of a **Label** for jumping between different points in the code.
 Like banks, labels are numbered.
 The numbers don't have to follow one another, or be sequential.
 There can be gaps.
-Labels can also be given names.
+Labels are defined with the `01` instruction (`###`).
+Labels can also be given names with the same instruction.
 The interpreter will substitute the bank number for a name, if one is provided.
+Labels cannot be erased.

 ### Devices